Chakli: Etymology

+History

+The earliest mention of a dish similar to Chakli comes from ancient Ayurvedic texts where it is known as "Saskuli"; it was made from spiced rice flour dough with sesame seeds and then placed in a presser to form a long thread-like design and fried in ghee or oil.
+The word Saskuli literally translates to "ear-shaped" design.
+This early variation of rice flour-based chakli may have more closely resembled rice-murukku than the chakli known today.
+The recipe that closely resembles modern Chakli finds mention in the medieval period cookbook Soopa Shastra dated to 1509 AD.
+This recipe was made from a blend of rice flour, Bengal gram flour and urad dal flour.

 Ingredients and preparation

-Chakli is made from flours of rice, bengal gram (chickpea) and black gram (urad dal).
+Chakli is made from the flours of rice, Bengal gram (chickpea) and black gram (urad dal).
 Other ingredients include coriander seed powder, cumin seed (jeera) powder, sesame seeds, red pepper powder, turmeric powder, salt, asafoetida powder and oil.
 Some variations also include green gram (moong) and pigeon pea (tuar/arhar) instead of black gram.

 The flours and seed powders are mixed, and boiling water is added to make a dough.
 The dough is kneaded and shaped into circular forms, using a mould.
 In commercial food processing units, usually a chakli extruder is used for shaping the dough.
-The shaped dough is fried in hot oil, until it becomes brown in colour.
+The shaped dough is fried in hot oil until it becomes brown in colour.
 It is then removed from the oil, drained and cooled.